it21360046/Banana-Disease-/README.md

 # Design and Development of Banana Disease Identification and Treatment Suggestion System

-# Research Problem
+## Research Problem

-A large portion of the cultivation is frequently harmed by Panama and Sigatoka diseases because cultivators frequently misidentify and misdiagnose them or disregard the symptoms.
-Not having proper knowledge or following an ineffective, inaccurate prevention methods, may increase the chances of further infestations.
-Hence, the relevant authorities should thoroughly share information about these diseases and effective prevention methods.
+A significant portion of banana cultivation is often damaged by Panama and Sigatoka diseases.
+This is due to frequent misidentification, misdiagnosis, or negligence regarding early symptoms by cultivators.
+Without proper knowledge or following ineffective prevention methods, the likelihood of further infestations increases.
+Therefore, it is crucial for relevant authorities to disseminate comprehensive information about these diseases and effective prevention strategies.

-In addition, approaches that exist world-wide, depends on acquiring images with higher quality which requires either a higher quality mobile phone or a camera.
-This can be challenging due to the limited income of farmers and limited resources farmers have.
+Currently, existing approaches depend on acquiring high-quality images, which typically require either advanced mobile phones or cameras.
+For farmers with limited income and resources, this is often a barrier to proper disease diagnosis.

+---

-# Methodology
+## Methodology

-The proposed system is an android mobile application that uses deep learning, computer vision, and automated machine learning to diagnose illnesses with high accuracy.
-First, the farmer needs to select between text or images to proceed with the diagnosis.
+The proposed solution is an **Android mobile application** that utilizes **deep learning**, **computer vision**, and **automated machine learning** to diagnose diseases with high accuracy.
+The system allows farmers to choose between **text-based inputs** or **image-based diagnosis** to proceed with disease identification.

-If the farmer choose images,
-Farmer has to take a picture of the infected banana leaf and uploading it to the system.
-The system will first verify if the provided photographs include banana leaves.
-After successful verification, system will proceed with the diagnosis and express result as a percentage.
-If the confidence level is higher, the system will recommend a treatment option for a specific leaf disease.

-If the farmer choose text,
+### Image-Based Diagnosis:
+1. **Capture Image**: The farmer takes a photo of the infected banana leaf and uploads it to the system.
+2. **Image Verification**: The system checks whether the provided photo contains banana leaves.
+3. **Diagnosis**: If the image passes verification, the system proceeds with analyzing it to identify the disease and returns the results with a confidence percentage.
+4. **Treatment Recommendation**: If the diagnosis is highly confident, the system suggests a specific treatment for the identified disease.

+### Text-Based Diagnosis:
-Farmer can type the symptoms of the infected banana plant using either Sinhala or English language.
-Then the system will analyze the inserted textual symptoms and display the results and relevant controlling measures.
+1. **Input Symptoms**: The farmer types in the symptoms of the infected banana plant in either **Sinhala** or **English**.

-If the system has identified a banana disease, the system will display the location in a map.
-Further, the system will acquire weather data to determine the risk level and the risk area and continue to surveillance on the detected disease.
+2. **Analysis**: The system analyzes the text input and displays the diagnosis along with relevant control measures to mitigate the disease.

+### Additional Features:
+1. **Geographical Mapping**: If a disease is detected, the system shows the location on a map.
+2. **Weather Data Integration**: The system fetches weather data to assess the **risk level** and **risk area** of the disease.
+3. **Disease Surveillance**: The system continues to monitor the detected disease's spread.
-Meanwhile, the nearest agriculture officer will be notified about the detected disease.
+4. **Notification to Authorities**: The nearest agriculture officer is automatically notified about the disease detection, enabling timely intervention.

+---

+## System Workflow:

+1. **Farmer Interaction**: Farmer chooses either image upload or text input.
+2. **Disease Identification**: The system processes the input (image/text) and identifies the disease.
+3. **Treatment Suggestion**: If disease is identified, the system recommends treatments.
+4. **Risk Assessment**: Weather and geographical data are used to evaluate the spread and risk level.
+5. **Monitoring**: Ongoing surveillance and communication with agriculture officers for control and prevention.

+---

+## Visual Example of the Workflow:

+- **Farmer Input** (Image or Text)
+- **Diagnosis Process**
+  - Verification (Image)
+  - Text Analysis (Text)
+- **Disease Identification**
+  - Confidence level calculation
+- **Treatment Suggestions**
+- **Risk Mapping & Weather Data**
+- **Alert System for Local Authorities**

 ![Architecture diagram](https://github.com/user-attachments/assets/9932d3b2-98ed-42e6-8fd6-4ffdc9f136da)